Foundational Ecommerce KPIs for Measuring Growth

 Ecommerce KPIs are a critical part of measuring how well your business is performing and helping you decide where your time and resources are best spent.

-We’ll focus on a couple of the most important ecommerce KPIs within categories like website UX/UI, Customer Service, and Fulfillment.
+We’ll focus on a few of the most important ecommerce KPIs within categories like website UX/UI, Customer Service, and Fulfillment, that together form 11 top eCommerce KPIs to track.
 Across hundreds of different businesses, these are likely to be relevant to whatever type of niche you’re in within ecommerce, and should hopefully give you a good jumping-off point for plotting out the next phase of growth and improvement.

 This article falls somewhere in-between a deep dive and a broad overview.
 We’re not going to focus on just one or two critical overall metrics, because defining what is critical to your business is a subjective exercise.